SamPuttman/pirate_ship_app/README.md

 [x] done

-User Story 11, Parent Creation
+User Story 11, Pirate Ship Creation

 As a visitor
 When I visit the Parent Index page